defranchis/SFrameAnalysis/README.md

 source makedistclean.sh
 ```
 Mind that SFrame itself and any other directory, which is not a submodule, will not be touched.

+## Further documentation

+Please read https://git-scm.com/book/en/v2/Git-Tools-Submodules for information on how to work with submodules.